chanzuckerberg/napari-hub/docs/v0-tech-spec.md

 #### Domain name
-Decision: We will use napari-hub.org with naparihub.org redirecting to napari-hub.org Need to work with infra team to purchase domain or use subdomain subpage of napari.org.
+Decision: We will use napari-hub.org with naparihub.org redirecting to napari-hub.org

 #### Hosting strategy
 * We will use CZI hosted AWS since it will allow us more flexibility, is more future proof than Github pages and we